-Mental health services are individual, group, or family-based treatment services that help people with mental illness develop coping skills for daily living.
+Mental health services are an individual, group, or family-based treatment services that help people with mental health conditions to develop coping skills for daily living.
 These services also include work that the provider does to help make the services better for the person receiving the services.
-These kinds of things include: assessments to see if you need the service and if the service is working; plan development to decide the goals of your mental health treatment and the specific services that will be provided; and "collateral," which means working with family members and important people in your life (if you give permission) to help you improve or maintain your daily living abilities.
+These kinds of things include: assessments to see if you need the service and if the service is working; treatment planning to decide the goals of your mental health treatment and the specific services that will be provided; and "collateral," which means working with family members and important people in your life (if you give permission) to help you improve or maintain your daily living abilities.
 Mental health services can be provided in a clinic or provider's office, over the phone or by telemedicine, or in your home or other community setting.
+Amount and frequency of service delivery is determined by mental health diagnosed symptoms and the level to which those symptoms impair everyday functioning.
+If impairment is small, you may be referred for lower level of care, whereas larger impairment will likely lead to referral for a higher level of care (more services and higher frequency of service delivery).